Visual Arts Graduates

 Graduates: or....whatever can one do with a degree in ART?

-Since our first senior class in 1964 we have graduated over 500 majors in Visual Arts, and many have gone on to earn advanced degrees in a variety of fields.
-Among our Visual Arts graduates since 2000 are alumni who have earned advanced degrees from or who are enrolled in graduate programs at Bennington College, Goddard College (3), Savannah College of Art & Design (3), Rhode Island School of Design (2), Pratt Institute (2), San Francisco Art Institute (3), Maryland Institute College of Art (2), The School of the Art Institute of Chicago (2), Rochester Institute of Technology, International Academy of Design and Technology, Kent State University, Ohio University, Clemson University, University of Florida, Florida State University, University of South Florida (6), University of Texas, University of New Mexico, Southern Illinois University, University of Kentucky, Naropa University, Seattle University, Pennsylvania State University, George Mason University, University of Delaware, Virginia Commonwealth University, Virginia Tech, Emory School of Law, Claremont Graduate School (2), University of Indiana at Bloomington, Lesley University, Ball State University, Edinburgh College of Art (Scotland), University of York (England), Burren College of Art (Ireland), Harvard, and Yale.
+Since our first senior class in 1964 we have graduated over 500 majors in Visual Arts, many of whom have gone on to earn graduate degrees in a variety of fields.
+Since 2006 our graduates have earned advanced degrees from, or are enrolled in graduate programs at institutions such as Goddard College, Savannah College of Art & Design, Pratt Institute, San Francisco Art Institute, Maryland Institute College of Art, The School of the Art Institute of Chicago, Rochester Institute of Technology, Ohio University, University of Florida, Florida State University, University of South Florida, University of New Mexico, Southern Illinois University, University of Kentucky, Seattle University, Pennsylvania State University, George Mason University, University of Delaware, Virginia Commonwealth University, Claremont Graduate School, University of Indiana at Bloomington, Lesley University, Ball State University, Edinburgh College of Art (Scotland), and the Burren College of Art (Ireland).

 Our graduates ultimately travel down a great many career paths, many of them art-related.
 One can find our Visual Arts alumni/ae engaged in art-related fields as varied as university or college teaching, public school teaching, sculpture, photography, design, illustration, advertising, graphic design, printing, digital effects, computer graphics, ceramics, painting, architecture, art direction, fashion design, community-based arts, film production, exhibition design, communications, performance art, woodworking, calligraphy, urban planning, theatre set design, lighting design, gallery owning, landscape architecture, stained glass restoration, and arts management.